 In 2020 she started, Capella University’s Black Student Union, the Diversity and Inclusion committee for the Society for Industrial and Organizational Psychology and joined WEBB Advisory Group to provide DEI solutions.
 A southern born girl who grew up in the Midwest, she is dedicated to spreading the importance of equity.

-Nirupa Netram is an accomplished social entrepreneur, attorney, mediator, and arbitrator, who was born in Guyana.
-She has more than two decades of experience in the corporate, government, philanthropic, and nonprofit sectors in the areas of diversity, equity, and inclusion, human resources, operations, program management, and compliance.
+Nirupa Netram is an accomplished certified global diversity, equity, and inclusion professional, attorney, social entrepreneur, mediator, and arbitrator, who was born in Guyana and grew up in Florida.
+She has more than two decades of experience in the government, corporate, and nonprofit sectors, in the areas of diversity, equity, and inclusion, operations, human resources, program management, compliance, and

 Sheria Mitchell is the owner of First Class Start a nonprofit advising group that assist first generation low-income high school students in transitioning from high school through their first quarter of college.
 Before devoting full-time work to First Class Start, Sheria worked for over twenty years in higher education including the areas of career and technical education and also in various areas of student services, including financial aid, student support services, and first-semester orientation.
 As a higher education professional, Sheria also has direct experience in academic advising and retention, including developing and designing curriculum for first-year student’s orientation experience and has also served as an instructor teaching early childhood education.

 Sheria received a bachelor’s degree in Organizational Management and a master’s degree in Elementary Education from the University of Mobile and is currently working on a Doctor of Education in Educational Leadership and has received numerous awards and recognition for her work in higher education and community service.